Exxon Mobil Corp

 Industry view (TAM)

-According to EIA, the global oil production is estimated at 95.55mn bbl/day in 2021 compared to 93.87mn bbl/day in 2020.
-The largest oil producing regions are OPEC countries (33% in 2021), USA (20%), Russia (11%), Canada (6%), China and Brazil.
-The oil price reached $71/bbl in 2021 compared to $42/bbl in 2020.
-The oil demand was driven by the post-COVID recovery of industrial production and air transportation globally.
-The political turbulence created a risk of undersupply in 2022, driving the oil price above $100/bbl.
+World oil demand is is estimated at 101.7 mb/d in 2023.
+The largest oil producing regions are OPEC countries (33% ), USA (20%), Russia (11%), Canada (6%), China and Brazil.
+The energy markets stabilised in 2023 with the oil price staying between 75 and 90$/bbl throughout the year.
 Medium-term trends will be affected by the transition to low-carbon energy.
 Companies of the energy sector are targeting potentially large markets of Carbon Capture and Storage ($4 trln by 2050), Hydrogen ($1.5 trln) and Biofuelds ($1 trln).
 The traditional Oil and Gas market is estimated at $6.5trln in 2050 and the Chemicals market is estimated at $5trln in 2050.

 Pros